 Evolving – Mission statements don’t stay relevant forever.
 Review and update your strategic sourcing mission regularly.

-Although strategic sourcing processes will vary from organization to organization, they all typically follow the same overall structure.
+Although strategic sourcing processes will vary from organisation to organisation, they all typically follow the same overall structure.

-The first step is to identify the organization’s needs and the goals for the sourcing strategy.
+The first step is to identify the organisation’s needs and the goals for the sourcing strategy.
 At this stage, potential cost savings and opportunities to increase efficiency can also be identified.

 Your list of potential suppliers should include information such as: